DataDog/integrations-extras/algorithmia/README.md

 ## Setup

-1. From your Algorithmia instance, configure Algorithmia Insights to connect to a Kafka broker
+1. From your Algorithmia instance, configure Algorithmia Insights to connect to a Kafka broker.
-2. Install and configure [Kafka Connect][2]
+2. Install and configure [Kafka Connect][2].
-3. Install the [Datadog Kafka Connector][3]
+3. Install the [Datadog Kafka Connector][3].
-4. Configure a Kafka Connect properties file in `./kafka/config/connect-datadog-sink.properties` with the following contents:
+4. Configure a Kafka Connect properties file in `<KAFKA-DIR>/config/connect-datadog-sink.properties` with the following
+   contents:

    ```
    name=datadog-sink
    connector.class=com.datadoghq.connect.logs.DatadogLogsSinkConnector